ibm-cloud-docs/discovery-data/query-parameters.md

 ```
 {: codeblock}

-### suggested_refinements.count
+### `suggested_refinements.count`
 {: #suggested_refinements_count}

-The maximum number of suggested refinements returned.
+The maximum number of suggested refinements to return.
 The default is `10`.
 The minimum is `1`.
 The maximum is `100`.

-## passages
+## `passages`
 {: #passages}

-A boolean that specifies whether the service returns a set of the most relevant passages from the documents returned by a query that uses the `natural_language_query` parameter.
-The passages are generated by sophisticated Watson algorithms to determine the best passages of text from all of the documents returned by the query.
+A Boolean that specifies whether the service returns a set of the most relevant passages from the documents that are returned by a query that uses the `natural_language_query` parameter.
+The passages are generated by sophisticated Watson algorithms that determine the best passages of text from all of the documents returned by the query.
 The default is `false`.

-{{site.data.keyword.discoveryshort}} attempts to return passages that start at the beginning of a sentence and stop at the end using sentence boundary detection.
+{{site.data.keyword.discoveryshort}} attempts to return passages that start at the beginning of a sentence and stop at the end by using sentence boundary detection.
 To do so, it first searches for passages approximately the length specified in the [`passages.characters` parameter](/docs/discovery-data?topic=discovery-data-query-parameters#passages_characters) (default `400`).
-It then expands each passage to the limit of twice the specified length in order to return full sentences.
-If your `passages.characters` parameter is short and/or the sentences in your documents are very long there may be no sentence boundaries close enough to return the full sentence without going over twice the requested length.
-In that case, {{site.data.keyword.discoveryshort}} stays within the limit of twice the `passages.characters` parameter, so the passage returned will not include the entire sentence and omit the beginning, end, or both.
+It then expands each passage to the limit of twice the specified length so as to return full sentences.
+If your `passages.characters` parameter is short or the sentences in your documents are long there might be no sentence boundaries close enough to return the full sentence without going over twice the requested length.
+In that case, {{site.data.keyword.discoveryshort}} stays within the limit of twice the `passages.characters` parameter, so the passages that are returned might not include the entire sentence and can omit the beginning, end, or both.

-Since sentence boundary adjustments expand passage size, you will see a substantial increase in average passage length.
-If your application has limited screen space, you may want to set a smaller value for `passages.characters` and/or truncate the passages that are returned by {{site.data.keyword.discoveryshort}}.
+Since sentence boundary adjustments expand passage size, the average passage length can increase.
+If your application has limited screen space, you might want to set a smaller value for `passages.characters` or truncate the passages that are returned by {{site.data.keyword.discoveryshort}}.
 Sentence boundary detection works for all supported languages and uses language-specific logic.

 Passages are returned `per_document` by default.
 Passages are grouped with each document result and are ordered by passage relevance.
 Including passage retrieval in queries increases the response time because it takes to score the passages.
 Search results are displayed in a preview of your document for the following document types: PDF, Word, PowerPoint, Excel, and all image files.
 See [supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes) for the list of supported image files.

-You can adjust the fields in the documents over which passage retrieval searches with the [`passages.fields`](/docs/discovery-data?topic=discovery-data-query-parameters#passages_fields) parameter.
+You can adjust the fields in the documents for passage retrieval to search with the [`passages.fields`](/docs/discovery-data?topic=discovery-data-query-parameters#passages_fields) parameter.

-The `passages` parameter returns matching passages (`passage_text`), as well as the `score`, `document_id`, the name of the field the passage was extracted from (`field`), and the starting and ending characters of the passage text within the field (`start_offset` and `end_offset`), as shown in the following example.
+The `passages` parameter returns matching passages (`passage_text`), and the `score`, `document_id`, the name of the field that the passage was extracted from (`field`), and the starting and ending characters of the passage text within the field (`start_offset` and `end_offset`), as shown in the following example.

 ```bash
  curl -H "Authorization: Bearer {token}" 'https://{hostname}/{instance_name}/v2/projects/{project_id}/collections/{collection_id}/query?version=2019-11-29&natural_language_query=Hybrid%20cloud%20companies&passages=true&passages.per_document=false'
 ```
 {: pre}

-The JSON that is returned from the query will be of the following format:
+The JSON that is returned from the query has the following format:

 ```json
  {